fldbock/aws-application-migration-service/02_LABINSTRUCTIONS/STAGE2.md

 Wait for the AWS Replication Agent to finish downloading and installing

-We now have the source server (OnpremServer) connected to our MGN Dashboard ready for replication.
-It will take around 20 minutes to replicate our server so in the next stage we will configure the launch template.
+We now have the source server (OnpremServer) connected to our MGN Dashboard and ready for replication.
+It will take around 20 minutes for the initial replication of our server, so in the next stage we will configure the launch template.